sailpoint-oss/sailpoint-cli/cmd/spconfig/export.md

 ==Long==
 # Export
-Start an Export job in IdentityNow
+Start an export job in IdentityNow.

-Valid Types that can be included or excluded are:
+You can include or exclude the following valid types:
  - ACCESS_PROFILE
  - ACCESS_REQUEST_CONFIG
  - ATTR_SYNC_SOURCE_CONFIG